apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 Similar to the previous prerequisite, the guides assumes that you are using the latest Maven 3 plugin version of all your plugins.

-Do not upgrade to a plugin version, which requires Maven 4!
+Do not upgrade yet to a plugin version which requires Maven 4!
 Be aware of this, if you use tools that can automate updates.

 You can use the [versions-maven-plugin's `display-plugin-updates` goal][versionpluginupdate] to see which are the latest available versions of the plugins you use.